mike2151/Online-OH-queue/README.md

 Online-OH-Queue supports the creation of multiple queues.
 To create a queue, navigate to `/admin`, log in with the superuser credentials you created earlier or with another admin account.

 Then, click on `+ Add` in the `OHQUEUE` section. <br />
+Ignore all fields except the ones mentioned below:<br />
 Enter a name for the queue.
 This name will be visible to all students. <br />
-Do not enter any questions.
-Ignore this field <br />
-Do not enter the average wait time.
-Ignore this field.
-This will be automatically done by the server <br /><br />
 Times Open Section: <br />
-This field is used to specify when the queue is open for students to ask questions.
-You must enter a string in the following format: <br />
+These fields are used to specify when the queue is open for students to ask questions.
+You must enter a string in the following format for each field: <br />
-Example: `Monday:2:00pm-4:00pm;5:00pm-7:00pm Tuesday:11:30am-5:00pm Wednesday:11:30am-5:00pm Thursday:11:30am-5:00pm Friday:11:30am-5:00pm Saturday: Sunday: ` <br />
+Example: `2:00pm-4:00pm;5:00pm-8:00pm` <br />
-In the queue above, office hours are held 2pm to 4pm and 5pm to 7pm on Monday.
-On Tuesday to Friday, office hours are held  11:30 am to 5pm.
-There are no office hours held on Saturday or Sunday. <br />
+In the queue above, office hours are held 2pm to 4pm and 5pm to 8pm on the day that the value is entered. <br />
 Notes on the format: <br />
-You must include **ALL** days of the week in the times open field.
-If there no office hours being held on that day, then leave a space after the colon. <br />
+If you are not holding office hours on a day, then leave the field blank.<br />
 When specifying times, use the format above: hour:minuteam/pm.
 First indicate the hour.
 Next, a colon followed by the minutes.
 Next, either am or pm.
 The dash indicates a time range.
 So in the case of `2:00pm-4:00pm` the queue remains open from 2pm to 4pm.
 Simply typing `2pm-4pm` will crash the app.
 You must include the minutes.<br />
 A semicolon followed by another time range is used if the queue is not open during a continuous time interval.
-See Monday for an example <br />
+See the value abovw for an example <br />
-A space is followed after specifying a day of open times. <br />
 **Failure to adhere to the time convention will make the Office Hours Queue not appear or may even bring up a failure error on the office hours page!**

-Ignore all other fields.
+Click save in the bottom right corner when done.

 ## Admin-Panel
 In `/admin` you can also do the following: